 Although new to the general population, mRNA technology had been studied for decades in an effort to provide cures to many diseases which had been plaguing the world for years.
-However, when the COVID-19 pandemic hit, the scientific community shifted gears and collectively searched and developed new vaccines in record speed.
+However, when the COVID-19 pandemic hit, the scientific community shifted gears and collectively searched for and developed new vaccines at record speed.

-Aided with not only mRNA technology but virtually unlimited global financial resources, government support and unified, global talent, viable mRNA vaccines were not only achieved in record time but were also able to meet the rigorous standards of the United States Food and Drug Administration (FDA) and achieve full approval.1
+Aided by not only mRNA technology but virtually unlimited global financial resources, government support and unified, global talent, viable mRNA vaccines were not only achieved in record time but were also able to meet the rigorous standards of the United States Food and Drug Administration (FDA) and achieve full approval.1

-So, what's next for this breakthrough technology?
+What's next for mRNA technology?

-With mRNA technology, the medical community has benefited with a new and safe vehicle to find solutions to problems that have existed with little gain.
+With mRNA technology, the medical community has benefited from a new and safe vehicle to find solutions to problems that have existed with little gain.
 This new technique has now provided opportunities to ignite real progress in discoveries for new clinical trials and vaccines and are progressing quickly.

 According to Penn Medicine News, mRNA pioneer Dr. Drew Weissman believes, “Outside of infectious diseases, mRNA technology could be the future of protein replacement therapies, immuno-therapeutics, cancer treatments, personalized cancer vaccines, genetic diseases, and other drug development.”2